 B Psychologist Tara Brach believes that we spend a lot of moments lost in what she calls ‘the tightness of fear’, worried that something bad is going to happen.
 Many of these bad things don’t happen, but the fear is often unconscious, so we don’t realise how much it’s affecting our thoughts, feelings and behaviour.
 And when we’re caught in this tightness, with fear thoughts going round in our heads, we can lose our compassion and our ability to experience joy, Tara says.

 C Many people’s deepest fear is fear of death.
 Psychotherapist Irvin Yalom explains that deep within us there is a conflict between our wish to continue living and our awareness that we will die.
 But, Yalom says, because we tend to avoid thinking about death, this fear is mostly unconscious and only comes to the surface in our nightmares and when we have experiences of being close to death.
-Tara Brach adds that many of our common worries, such as health and money are connected to this fear, and says that when we experience any negative emotions, fear is usually what’s underneath them, and often it’s this fear.
+Tara Brach adds that many of our common worries, such as health and money are connected to this fear, and says that when we experience any negative emotions, fear is often what’s underneath them, and often it’s this fear.

 D Another common fear is fear of rejection, a fear from our evolutionary past when we needed to be accepted as part of our groups to survive.
 Because of this evolved need to belong, rejection can be especially painful, and our desire to avoid it creates a deep fear that affects many parts of our lives.
 We worry about what people think of us, and we’re afraid of being seen in a negative way, according to psychotherapist John Amodeo.
 He adds that our fear of rejection may also be connected to an underlying belief that we might be unlovable, and to avoid being rejected, we might only let people see our best sides, or even reject them before they have a chance to reject us.